mjeffryes/codeclass/week1/lessons.md

 **Exercises**:
-Solve the empty room and maze picobot maps: [https://www.cs.hmc.edu/picobot/](https://www.cs.hmc.edu/picobot/) (diamond and stalactite rooms are bonus)
+Solve the empty room and maze picobot maps: [https://www.cs.hmc.edu/picobot/](https://www.cs.hmc.edu/picobot/) (diamond and stalactite rooms are bonus) Debrief at the end of class.

 ## Week 1, Day 2

+Note: In retrospect, I would save this for later and give people more time this week to get used to python syntax.

 **Primary Reading**: [What is a Finite State Machine?](https://medium.com/@mlbors/what-is-a-finite-state-machine-6d8dec727e2c), [Understanding state machines](https://medium.com/free-code-camp/state-machines-basics-of-computer-science-d42855debc66),